linz/step-technical-competency-test/README.md

+You are encouraged to prepare a solution to the problem statements before the interview - we'll ask you to extend it with pseudo code if you do.
+If you don't have time, we'll ask for some live coding, but this means less time for talking.

 # Sample App for STEP Technical Interviews

 This application is comprised of a Kotlin / Spring Boot API which uses an in-memory H2 database via the